apertium/apertium-on-github/README.md

   - To pull (update) a meta repository, use `git pull --recurse-submodules`.
     Never use `git submodule update`, you will get conflicts with the sync script's pushes.
   - To commit changes to all submodules within a meta repository, use `git submodule foreach 'git commit -m "my message"'`.
     Add the `-a` flag to add unstaged files.
-If some submodules aren't dirty, use `git commit -m "my message" || true`.
+If some submodules are dirty, use `git commit -m "my message" || true`.
   - To push changes to submodules within a meta repository, use `git submodule foreach git push`.

 - Use Git [alias][10] for any oft used commands.